-- IV hydration with CCI () given prior to cyclophosphamide on the day of infusion followed by: - Cyclophosphamide 500 mg/m2 IV over approximately 60 minutes on Day -5, Day -4, and Day -3 followed by: - Fludarabine 30 mg/m2 IV over approximately 30 minutes on Day -5, Day -4, and Day -3 followed by: - An additional CCI () at the completion of the fludarabine infusion - Add mesna (sodium 2-mercaptopethanesulfonate) per institutional guidelines
+- IV hydration with CCI given prior to cyclophosphamide on the day of infusion followed by: - Cyclophosphamide 500 mg/m IV over approximately 60 minutes on Day -5, Day -4, and Day -3 followed by: - Fludarabine 30 mg/m IV over approximately 30 minutes on Day -5, Day -4, and Day -3 followed by: - An additional CCI at the completion of the fludarabine infusion - Add mesna (sodium 2-mercaptopethanesulfonate) per institutional guidelines

-Axicabtagene ciloleucel will be administered at a target dose of 2×10^6 anti-CD19 CAR T cells/kg.
+Axicabtagene ciloleucel will be administered at a target dose of $2 \times 10^6$ anti-CD19 CAR T cells/kg.
 In addition, subjects who receive doses between $1-2 \times 10^6$ anti-CD19 CAR T cells/kg will be included in the mITT analysis set.
-For subjects weighing greater than CCI a CCI anti-CD19 CAR T cells will be administered.
+For subjects weighing greater than CCI anti-CD19 CAR T cells will be administered.